laravel/spark-docs/kiosk.md

 <a name="introduction"></a>
 ## Introduction

-The Spark developer Kiosk is a special area of your Spark application that is only accessible to developers and provides unique developer-only features such as [creating announcements](/docs/3.0/announcements), viewing application revenue, impersonating other users, etc.
+The Spark developer Kiosk is a special area of your Spark application that is only accessible to developers and provides unique, developer-only features such as [creating announcements](/docs/6.0/announcements), viewing application revenue, impersonating other users, and more.

 #### Developer Middleware

 Any routes that should only be accessible by developers may use the `dev` middleware.
 All of the default Kiosk routes included with Spark are automatically configured to use this middleware:

-    Route::get('/dev', ['middleware' => 'dev', function () {
+    Route::get('/dev', function () {
         //
-    }]);
+    })->middleware('dev');

 <a name="configuration"></a>
 ## Configuration

 The user accounts which have access to the Kiosk are defined in the `$developers` property of the `App\Providers\SparkServiceProvider` class.
-Simply add the e-mail addresses of the accounts you wish to be considered as "developers".
+You should add the e-mail addresses of the accounts you wish to be considered as "developers" to this property.

 If you would like to dynamically set your developer list, you may use the `Spark::developers` method which accepts an array of developer e-mail addresses: